 Ray Gobberg, WalkMe Customer Leader, talked about how in-product contextual real-time guidance simplifies everything from Onboarding to Knowledge Base Support, and Emilie led a CS-focused fireside chat with the one and only Lincoln Murphy.

 Lincoln is a world-renowned Growth Architect, Consultant, Author, and Keynote Speaker.
 As the founder of Sixteen Ventures – and a previous leader of Customer Success Evangelism at Gainsight – he’s used Customer Success to drive growth across the entire customer lifecycle for more than 400 SaaS and enterprise software companies.

 The evening finished off with a speed networking activity.
 Imagine the excitement and fun among the Customer Success aficionados!

 I am thankful to all the leaders who made the event so amazing – there was indeed great learning and networking!

 1. The customer success community has not hit a peak.

-While some may disagree but the meetup confirmed we are only beginning to quench the thirst for knowledge.
-There are so many unknowns as the Customer Success world expands from Software-as-a-service to traditional on-premise software and brick-and-mortar businesses.
+Some may disagree, but the meetup confirmed we are only beginning to quench the thirst for knowledge.
+There are so many unknowns as the Customer Success world expands from software-as-a-service to traditional on-premise software and brick-and-mortar businesses.